|Exercise 8||Elevation Model Updates|

 Now add an AppearanceSetter transformer.
 This is used to apply the raster as an "appearance" or texture onto the DEM surface.
 The Raster data is the Appearance and the TINSurface port is the Geometry:

-Open the parameters dialog.
+Check the parameters.
 Change "Set Appearance On" to be Front Side.

 Expand the section Texture Coordinate Generation Parameters and set "Texture Mapping Type" to be From Top View:

 Run the workspace (be sure to close the PDF first if it is open in Adobe Reader).
 This time the PDF output should have a raster image draped on it.

 By default the PDF output will now be close to 100mb in size.
 If this is too large for your computer to handle, add a RasterResampler transformer before the JPEG feature type and set the parameters to resample to 25% of the original.

 The PDF will now only be 8mb in size, but the quality will, of course, be much less.

 14) Overlay Building Footprint